-Immediately following the closing of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates will beneficially own, in the aggregate, approximately 62.6% of our outstanding common stock.
+Immediately following the closing of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates will beneficially own, in the aggregate, approximately 62.6% of our outstanding common stock assuming they make no purchases of our common stock in this offering.
 As a result, these stockholders, if they act together, will be able to influence our management and affairs and the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation or sale of all or substantially all of our assets.
 These stockholders acquired their shares of common stock for substantially less than the price of the shares of common stock being acquired in this offering, and these stockholders may have interests, with respect to their common stock, that are different from those of investors in this offering, and the concentration of voting power among these stockholders may have an adverse effect on the price of our common stock.
-In addition, certain of our stockholders, including stockholders affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$35.0 million of shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
-If such stockholders purchase all shares they have indicated an interest in purchasing, our executive officers, directors and current beneficial owners of 5% or more of common stock and their respective affiliates will beneficially own, in the aggregate, approximately 73.1% of our outstanding common stock upon the closing of this offering, assuming an initial public offering price of \$15.00 per share (the midpoint of the estimated price range set forth on the cover of this prospectus) and assuming no exercise of the underwriters' option to purchase additional shares.
+In addition, certain of our stockholders, including stockholders affiliated with certain of our directors, have agreed to purchase an aggregate of approximately \$32.0 million of shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
+As a result, our executive officers, directors and current beneficial owners of 5% or more of common stock and their respective affiliates will beneficially own, in the aggregate, approximately 72.2% of our outstanding common stock upon the closing of this offering, based on the initial public offering price of \$15.00 per share and assuming no exercise of the underwriters' option to purchase additional shares.
 This concentration of ownership might adversely affect the market price of our common stock by: